 — Matthew 22:1-4 NLT

 Jesus loved stories about weddings.
-They were such a joyful and passionate time in his culture.
-For him, a wedding offered all sorts of opportunities for teaching.
-So many people had seen them and been a part of them in his time.
+Weddings were such joyful and passionate times in his culture.
+For him, weddings offered all sorts of opportunities for teaching.
+So many people had been to weddings and been a part of them in his time.
 The emotions ran deep.
-The families and friends involved added color, tension, excitement, love, confusion, joy, and risk.
+The involved families and friends added color, tension, excitement, love, confusion, joy, and risk.

-Jesus once again uses a story to make his point.
-A point we can't miss.
-But today, remember Jesus used stories.
+Jesus once again used a story to make his point — a point we can't miss.
+But today, remember that Jesus used stories.
 We're so prone to spout a proverbial saying, a slogan we've heard from sports, or even a rule we've picked up from our religious environment.
-But today, let's be reminded of the power of stories and learn to tell more of them.
-Especially stories that carry a Kingdom message.
+But today, let's be reminded of the power of stories and learn to tell more of them — especially stories that carry a Kingdom message.

-Please, dear Father, help to use stories in the life of my family, with my children, and around my friends that help them catch a glimmer of your glory and the power of your dawning Kingdom.
-In Jesus' name I pray.
+Please, dear Father, in the life of my family, with my children, and around my friends, help me to use stories that help them catch a glimmer of your glory and the power of your Kingdom.
+In Jesus' name, I pray.
 Amen.